Escalating fears about a potential bankruptcy of embattled U.S. lender CIT Group

 In addition, the net amount of credit default swaps based on CIT's debt is about $3.46 billion, according to data from the Depository Trust and Clearing Corp.

 Costs to insure CIT's debt against the risk of default surged.
-CIT's credit default swaps widened to about 48 percent as an upfront cost, from 34 percent late on Wednesday, according to Phoenix Partners Group data.
+CIT's credit default swaps widened to about 47 percent as an up-front cost, from 34 percent late on Wednesday, according to Phoenix Partners Group data.

 Richard Lee, head of fixed income at New York broker-dealer Wall Street Access and who buys and sells bonds on a near-term basis, said he was conservative in estimating recovery rates.

-If we can buy CIT's bonds closer to 30 cents we are more comfortable, but if it's trading close to 55 cents we are probably looking to sell, Lee said.
+If we can buy CIT's bonds closer to 30 cents (on the dollar) we are more comfortable, but if it's trading close to 55 cents we are probably looking to sell, Lee said.

-(Additional reporting by Jonathan Stempel, Walden Siew, Tom Ryan, Jennifer Ablan, and Matt Spetalnick; Editing by James Dalgleish and Leslie Adler)
+(Additional reporting by Jonathan Stempel, Walden Siew, Tom Ryan, and Matt Spetalnick; Editing by James Dalgleish)